 For a more obvious example, the episode "Conspiracy" has a very laughable puppet that bursts out of Dexter Remmick's chest.
 The fact that it was blue screened atrociously into the scene makes the effect even more laughable than it already was.

+It's also worth noting that despite being credited in every episode, Industrial Light and Magic only worked on the opening, The Pilot and the last episode.
 This is mainly due to Enterprise flybys from the pilot being reused throughout the series.
-One even shows up in Star Trek: Generations
+One even shows up in Star Trek: Generations.

 Strangled by the Red String: In S7 Ep 11, "Parallels" Worf is sent multiverse-hopping, and he briefly winds up in a world where he and Troi are very Happily Married.
 While he had never considered this before he decided to give it a try when he got back.
 This was the starting point of the writers developing a bizarre obsession with hooking them up despite the two never having any kind of romantic chemistry before despite Troi serving as a mother figure to Worf's son, Alexander, as well as Troi having a long standing Will They or Won't They? with Riker.
 In what's probably a an Author's Saving Throw, none of the TNG films have any mention of the relationship, despite the Series' finale including a possible future where Worf and Riker are at odds over Troi even after her death.